nkiscadden/Rock-Paper-Scissor/README.md

   -Nancy is currently working on modifying the algorithm to replay an event -Mark is currently working on adding a graphic component for the game

+11/02/22 file contains an update of a home screen with basic plays and instructions, when the user hovers over the "End Game" button a final screen appears with a game tally for each player and who the overall winner of the game is.
+  It needs a little refinement for the initial hover button, it occassionally glitches straight to the final screen.
+  -Next Steps: continue to work toward adding to the interface screens for tutorial, rules etc